MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-cli-in-eclipse/index.md

 ### Live update
 While previewing an application live update is available.
 You can make updates and save you changes and watch them auto refresh in the preview.

+### Integrating MobileFirst Server into Eclipse
+IBM customers also have access to the MobileFirst Foundation Developer Kit.
+You can couple together the above with [running the MobileFirst Server in Eclipse](../../setting-up-your-development-environment/mobilefirst-development-environment#adding-the-mobilefirst-server-to-eclipse) to create a more integrated development environment.